How to Comp Like a Real Jazz Guitarist

 - Know some (or a lot) of altered and extended chords

-- Be able to use at least some rootless voicings, in certain context (for instance, on II-V-I)
+- Being able to use at least some rootless voicings (for instance, on II-V-I)

 - Lastly, getting a deeper understanding of chord progressions found in songs (beyond the II-V-I)

 How are you doing?
-If you’re still working on the skills described just above, I recommend you stop reading here.
-The following tips are for guitarists that are advancing towards the advanced reaches.
-See you soon!
+If you’re still working on the skills described above, I recommend you stop reading here.
+The following tips are for guitarists that are a bit more advanced.
+See you soon! ;)

 More Understanding and Applications of Jazz Chords

-- A thorough lesson on the use of rootless chord voicings over a blues form is found here in The Comping Lesson of Your Dreams
+- The Comping Lesson of Your Dreams - A thorough lesson on the use of rootless chord voicings over a blues form.

 Marc-Andre Seguin is the webmaster, “brains behind” and teacher on JazzGuitarLessons.net, the #1 online resource for learning how to play jazz guitar.
 He draws from his experience both as a professional jazz guitarist and professional jazz teacher to help thousands of people from all around the world learn the craft of jazz guitar.

 Up Next!
 More Interesting Jazz Guitar Materials for You: